111fred/disease-spread-ML/README.md

 I have achieved a mean absolute error (MAE) of 13.31 using Support Vector Regression.

-For comparison I also deployed a simple sequential neural network, which achieved a MAE of 13.59.
+For comparison I also deployed a simple sequential neural network, which after some tweaking achieved a MAE of 13.17 - slightly outperforming the SVR.